AndyLPK247/djangocon-2019-web-ui-testing/README.md

 Interactions typically require three steps:

-1. Wait for the target element to exist
+1. Wait for the target element to appear on the page
 2. Get an object representing the target element
 3. Send commands to the element object